JuliaCN/JuliaZH.jl/zh_CN/doc/src/manual/calling-c-and-fortran-code.md

 Instead define a convert method and pass the variables directly to the [`ccall`](@ref). [`ccall`](@ref) automatically arranges that all of its arguments will be preserved from garbage collection until the call returns.
-If a C API will store a reference to memory allocated by Julia, after the [`ccall`](@ref) returns, you must arrange that the object remains visible to the garbage collector.
-The suggested way to handle this is to make a global variable of type `Array{Ref,1}` to hold these values, until the C library notifies you that it is finished with them.
+If a C API will store a reference to memory allocated by Julia, after the [`ccall`](@ref) returns, you must ensure that the object remains visible to the garbage collector.
+The suggested way to do this is to make a global variable of type `Array{Ref,1}` to hold these values, until the C library notifies you that it is finished with them.

-Whenever you have created a pointer to Julia data, you must ensure the original data exists until you are done with using the pointer.
+Whenever you have created a pointer to Julia data, you must ensure the original data exists until you have finished using the pointer.
 Many methods in Julia such as [`unsafe_load`](@ref) and [`String`](@ref) make copies of data instead of taking ownership of the buffer, so that it is safe to free (or alter) the original data without affecting Julia.
 A notable exception is [`unsafe_wrap`](@ref) which, for performance reasons, shares (or can be told to take ownership of) the